-Students who wish to further their proficiency in German may conduct a semester of study abroad in Germany through special arrangements with Marist International Programs.
+Students who wish to further their proficiency in German may conduct a semester of study abroad in Germany through special arrangements with Marist Abroad.
 In addition, the College occasionally offers short-term programs in Berlin with a focus on Business, Communication, Fashion Merchandising, or other disciplines through the Marist Study Abroad Program.
 Upon their return, some students request special permission to maintain their German language proficiency through independent study or a teaching internship.
 Such independent work must be approved by the Dean of the School of Liberal Arts.

 Course German in Chinese on Campus:

 - Elementary German I (3 credits)

 - Advanced language and culture courses taken abroad will receive a special topic course title on the student's transcript

 Sample Course Offerings on Campus from Other Disciplines:

 - ART 366 History of 20th-Century Art